-Temple is a national leader in caring for patients with pulmonary hypertension, performing more than 180 pulmonary thromboendarterectomy (PTE) surgeries to date, the highest PTE surgical volume on the East Coast.
+Temple is a national leader in caring for patients with pulmonary hypertension, performing 200 pulmonary thromboendarterectomy (PTE) surgeries to date, the highest PTE surgical volume on the East Coast.
 The program’s rapid growth and national prominence is due to the highly-experienced and well-respected physicians and surgeons who make up Temple’s pulmonary hypertension team.

 What Is Pulmonary Hypertension?